-- Guide performance measure development
+- · Guide performance measure development

-- Contain specific equity goals
+- · Consider future opportunity goals

 - Drive budget development

 Why develop a strategic plan?

 While it takes time and focused attention to produce, strategic planning is one of the most valuable exercises that an organization can do.
 Developing and regularly referring to a strategic plan promotes effective work, facilitates performance measurement, and improves strategic budgeting.